 B3 MONITORING AND EVALUATION

-We will closely monitor the delivery of all aspects of our Accessible Travel Policy and processes.
+We closely monitor the delivery of all aspects of our Accessible Travel Policy and processes.
 This includes tracking compliance with this policy, legislative requirements and industry guidelines, as well as measuring our performance against our goals and targets in relation to accessibility, with particular focus on feedback from our customers.
 The results will inform and prioritise our efforts to deliver improvement in relation to accessible travel.

 Our approach will include monitoring and evaluating: